Cast Iron Cooking: Beginners Guide to Using a Skillet

-If your mom didn't include a handwritten instruction booklet along with her gift you may be feeling a little lost and intimidated about how to care for the pan without ruining it.
+If your mom didn't include a handwritten instruction on how to use a cast iron skillet along with her gift you may be feeling a little lost and intimidated about how to care for the pan without ruining it.

-Here are some tips on how to care for cast iron so that you can pass it on to your own children one day (if you can bear to part with it).
+Here are some tips on how to cook with cast iron so that you can pass it on to your own children one day (if you can bear to part with it).